juristr/juristr.github.com/_posts/2013-04-30-git-explained.md

 The generic syntax here is `git reset --hard <tag/branch/commit id>`.

+## Undo Uncommitted Changes

+Another common scenario of "undoing" stuff is to simply discard local, yet uncommitted changes.

+### Files Not Staged For a Commit

+Assume you modified a file.
+Executing `git status` would result in

+    $ git status
+    # On branch master
+    # Changes not staged for commit:
+    #   (use "git add <file>..." to update what will be committed)
+    #   (use "git checkout -- <file>..." to discard changes in working directory)
+    #
+    #       modified:   hallo.txt
+    #
+    no changes added to commit (use "git add" and/or "git commit -a")

+So far nothing has been added to your local Git repo, nor has it been staged (registered) for being committed.
+What would it mean to discard those changes??
+Think about the Git tree.
+Simply to get (checkout) the latest version of that file, right??

+Thus,

+    $ git checkout hallo.txt

+performs our "undo".
+A further

+    $ git status
+    # On branch master
+    nothing to commit, working directory clean

+### Files Staged for a Commit

+The other case might be when you modified a file and already staged it for being committed through a `git add` commit.

+    $ g status
+    # On branch master
+    # Changes to be committed:
+    #   (use "git reset HEAD <file>..." to unstage)
+    #
+    #       modified:   hallo.txt
+    #

+A `git checkout` wouldn't have any effect in this case, but instead (if you read what git printed on the status output) we have to do a **reset**.
+Why?
+Because the `git add` already created a node in the Git tree (actually not 100% correct: [see Git index vs. working tree](http://stackoverflow.com/questions/3689838/difference-between-head-working-tree-index-in-git) for more details) which have not yet been committed yet, however.
+Therefore we need to "reset" our current pointer to HEAD which is the top of our current branch.

+    $ git reset HEAD hallo.txt
+    Unstaged changes after reset:
+    M       hallo.txt

+and consequently:

+    $ g status
+    # On branch master
+    # Changes not staged for commit:
+    #   (use "git add <file>..." to update what will be committed)
+    #   (use "git checkout -- <file>..." to discard changes in working directory)
+    #
+    #       modified:   hallo.txt
+    #
+    no changes added to commit (use "git add" and/or "git commit -a")

+We're now again in the state when we have local changes _not yet staged for a commit_ and can therefore use the `checkout` command to discard them.
+A quicker way of doing so is to use the

+    $ git reset --hard HEAD

+command which will do an un-staging + checkout in one command.

 ## Sharing/Synching your Repository

 Ultimately we want to share our code, normally by synching it to a central repository.
 For doing so, we have to add a **remote**.